SulaimanMohammad/Drone_VESPA/README.md

 - **Operational_data.txt**: Contains the acceleration and ID of the drone and all data needed through the algorithm.

 ## Run tests
 - All tests in unit_tests can be used to commuinicate with raspberry pi, telemetry and simulation
 - The test used in the algorithm of VESPA is body_frame_move.py
     - It uses the movement using Yaw , distance and PID
     - To run it on physical drone after connecting with ssh to RP
     ```bash
         python body_frame_move.py
     ```
     - In case of using STL simulation
         - launch the simulation, check the ip by writing output in mavlink terminal
         - Edit connection methode in your tests [ vehicle = connect (parse_connect(), wait_ready=False) ]

      ```bash
         python body_frame_move.py --connect [your ip]
     ```

+## Compatibility and Versatility
+The VESPA Algorithm is versatile and can be adapted to work , any other drone controller by modifying the implementation of the movementsuch as (take_off,simple_goto_thread,move_using_coord,move_to_spot,return_home).
+These functions can be modified to suit different drone controllers as needed.

 ## Expansion phase
 ![Alt text](https://raw.githubusercontent.com/SulaimanMohammad/Drone_VESPA/main/UML/expansion_process.drawio.svg)

 ### Forming border communication
 **Propagation Indicator:** This represents the list that previous node used to construct the target.
 Essentially, it's the list of all neighbors of the previous node.

 Given that at least two neighbors are shared between two consecutive centers of a hexagon, this helps to prevent sending messages to nodes that have already received the message from behind.
 It also prevents forming a closed loop due to backward communication.